 Time to add some more apple butter.
 You are going to spread a layer of apple butter over the dough, making sure not to go all the way to the edges.
 Sprinkle that with some more sugar and cinnamon.
 Usually I use more for my filling, but I knew that I didn’t want to overwhelm the apple butter.

 Are you ready for the fun part?
 Start to roll up the dough from the shortest side.
 It will stick to your counter, so use a butter knife to gently loosen it as you go.
 I usually cut the very end of the cinnamon roll log off to make it even.
-Cut the roll into 9 even pieces and place them in an 8×8 pan that has a thin layer of butter in the bottom.
+Cut the roll into 9 even pieces and place them in a pan that has a thin layer of butter in the bottom.

 20 minutes in the oven and these rolls will be a nice golden brown.
 Pull the pan out to cool slightly while you make the apple butter glaze.
-I told you I wanted these rolls to be full of apple butter goodness I would say I accomplished that by having apple butter in all three elements of these cinnamon rolls.
+I told you I wanted these rolls to be full of apple butter goodness.
+I would say I accomplished that by having apple butter in all three elements of these cinnamon rolls.

 Who else is ready for chilly weather and apple butter on everything?